anyup/uView-Pro/README.en.md

 [![pnpm version](https://img.shields.io/badge/pnpm-%3E%3D7.30-green)](https://pnpm.io/)
 [![license](https://img.shields.io/github/license/anyup/uView-Pro?style=flat-square)](https://en.wikipedia.org/wiki/MIT_License)

-## Introduction
+## Description

-uView UI is an excellent UI framework in the [uni-app](https://uniapp.dcloud.io/) ecosystem.
-Its comprehensive components and convenient tools will make you feel at ease and in control.
+uView UI is an excellent UI framework in the [uni-app](https://uniapp.dcloud.io/) ecosystem, providing comprehensive components and handy tools for efficient development.

-uView Pro is a uni-app ecological framework that fully supports Vue3.0 and TypeScript.
+uView Pro is a uni-app ecosystem framework that fully supports Vue3.0 and TypeScript.
 The baseline version of uView Pro is modified based on uView 1.8.8, completely reconstructed using TypeScript, and now fully supports uni-app Vue3.0.

 ## [Official Documentation: https://uview-pro.netlify.app/](https://uview-pro.netlify.app/)

 ## Features

 -   Compatible with Android, iOS, WeChat Mini Programs, H5, QQ Mini Programs, Baidu Mini Programs, Alipay Mini Programs, and Toutiao Mini Programs
--   70+ selected components, rich in functionality, multi-end compatibility, allowing for quick integration and ready-to-use out of the box
+-   70+ selected components, rich in functionality, multi-end compatibility, quick integration, and ready to use out of the box
--   Numerous handy JS tools at your disposal, enabling precise and efficient development
+-   Numerous handy JS tools for efficient development
 -   A variety of commonly used pages and layouts, allowing you to focus on logic and achieve more with less effort
--   Detailed documentation support and modern demonstration effects
+-   Detailed documentation and modern demo effects
--   On-demand introduction, streamlined packaging size
+-   On-demand import, streamlined bundle size

 ## Mobile Preview

-You can scan the following QR codes with **WeChat** or **mobile browser** to view the best demonstration effect.
+You can scan the following QR codes with **WeChat** or **mobile browser** to view the best demo effect.

 <table class="table">
     <tr>